 Compatibility

-On both iOS and Android, InnoCaption integrates beautifully with hearing aids and cochlear implants.
-Calls stream audio directly to your device and captions display on screen.
+On both iOS and Android, InnoCaption integrates with hearing aids and cochlear implants.
+Calls stream audio directly to your device, and captions display on screen.

-Some users have noted that there's no confirmation bubble that pops up asking to disconnect Bluetooth compatible hearing aids, which would be exceptionally handy.
+According to user reviews on the app store, some have noted that there's no confirmation bubble that pops up asking to disconnect Bluetooth-compatible hearing aids, which would be exceptionally handy.
 Small thing, but it would prevent awkward fumbling mid-call.

 RogerVoice